ncopa/lddtree/README.md

 Differences from pax-utils' bash version:
 * don't use /bin/bash
 * resolv symlinks
+* fall back to objdump and readelf if scanelf is not found

-lddtree.sh depends on scanelf from pax-utils.
+lddtree.sh depends on scanelf from pax-utils or objdump and readelf from binutils.

 ```
 Usage: lddtree.sh [options] ELFFILE...